 Students have access to a wide range of resources including textbooks, publications, and computers in the University’s library and via online resources.
 In most cases they are more than sufficient to complete a course of study.
 Where there are additional costs, either obligatory or optional, these are detailed below.
 Of course students may choose to purchase their own additional personal resources/tools over and above those listed to support their studies at their own expense.
 All stationery and printing costs are at a student’s own expense.

-The Postgraduate Certificate in Learning and Teaching in Higher Education offers a formal teaching qualification for those working in HE learning environments and professional accreditation with the NMC for nurses and midwives.
-Such qualifications can support individuals in meeting employer induction outcomes through their professional career development.
-For those nurses and midwives working in clinical practice at the time of undertaking the course, the qualification supports career progression to working in HE.
+The Postgraduate Certificate in Learning and Teaching in Higher Education course offers a formal teaching qualification and professional accreditation with the NMC.
+Such qualifications can support individuals in a teaching role within their clinical practice and supports career progression to working in HE.